 There are around 3 million NGOs in India but none are quite like Snehalaya!

-When it comes to fulfilling your CSR obligations, there are many organizations working in the fields of protecting women and children, healthcare, domestic violence, human trafficking, rape, education, HIV/AIDS prevention and awareness, rehabilitation of sex workers and support of minority groups.
+When it comes to fulfilling your CSR obligations, there are many organizations working in the fields of protecting women and children, healthcare, domestic violence, human trafficking, rape, education, HIV/AIDS prevention and awareness, rehabilitation of sex workers, and support of minority groups.
 Snehalaya is unique in covering them all under one roof – our ‘Home of Love’.

-Much of our funding comes from individual donors, including many of our own beneficiaries, who expect us to demonstrate maximum impact from their donation.
-We also receive nominal government funding but it is crucial that we also secure guaranteed regular funding to ensure a consistent and sustainable service and build on our corpus reserve funds, which is where you can help.
+Much of our funding comes from individual donors, including many of our own beneficiaries, who expect us to demonstrate maximum impact from their donations.
+We also receive nominal government funding but it is crucial that we also secure guaranteed regular funding to ensure consistent and sustainable service and build on our corpus reserve funds, which is where you can help.

-Whether you are looking for a short-term one-off project or a more sustainable long-term partnership, we believe we have something to fit
+Whether you are looking for a short-term one-off project or a more sustainable long-term partnership, we believe we have something to fit the bill.

 Our team is happy to visit your organisation to meet with you and your colleagues to talk more about the work we do, and how you can be involved.